tytydraco/yessleep/out/Nowhere_House_Down_The_Lane.md

 It was around noon when I arrived at the house and was in awe when I saw it.

-The yard was immaculate and the house was huge reminding me of those homes you'd see in an architect magazine.
+The yard was immaculate and the house was huge reminding me of those houses you'd see in an architect magazine.

-The house or should I say, mansion, was located on a cul-de-sac and was one of only four houses on Maple Lane.
+The house or should I say, mansion, was located in a cul-de-sac and was one of only four houses on Maple Lane.

 As I stood at the door, took a deep breath, then rang the doorbell.

-I swore I could hear the doorbell ringing echo throughout the house.
+I swore I could hear the ringing of the doorbell echo throughout the house.

 Anyway, as if on cue, the door opened in front of me.